o28o/fdg/text.md

 [Dhamma.gift](https://dhamma.gift/) provides the widest variety of DPD lookup options for Pali and even the ability to use any other dictionaries by bringing up mobile application DictTango directly from the site pages.

-Dhamma.gift aims to be a Dhamma "Swiss Army Knife" or a one-stop window for Liberation.
-It consolidates top Buddha's Teaching-related resources, including Pali texts, translations, important and useful sites to study Dhamma, Pali learning materials, and numerous tools.
+Dhamma.gift aims to be a Liberation "Swiss Army Knife" or a one-stop window for Buddha Dhamma.
+It consolidates top Buddha's Teaching-related resources, including Pali texts, translations, important and useful sites, Pali learning materials, and numerous tools.

 ## Some of the features of Dhamma.gift